 Subjects in which GEM tasks will be available:

-English, Science, Maths, Geography, History, Computing, Art, Drama, Music, French
+English, Science, Maths, Geography, History, Computing, Art, Drama, Music and French

 Please visit our Google Drive folder for GEM Resources